hnw/switchbot-actions/README.md

 ## Features

 -   **Real-time Monitoring**: Gathers data from all nearby SwitchBot devices.
+-   **MQTT Integration**: Connect to an MQTT broker to send and receive messages, enabling seamless integration with other smart home platforms (e.g., Home Assistant).
 -   **Prometheus Integration**: Exposes metrics at a configurable `/metrics` endpoint.
 -   **Powerful Automation**: Define rules to trigger actions based on a unified `if/then` structure.
 -   **Flexible Conditions**: Build rules based on device model, address, sensor values, and even signal strength (`rssi`).